reenapanwar23/blueSea/README.md

 # blueSea
-A web app for a resort stay
+A web app to explore and enjoy the beauty of an awesome resort.